trailofbits/binary_type_inference/README.md

 ## Running the Demo

-We have implimented a [Ghidra frontend](https://github.com/trailofbits/BTIGhidra) for this type inference library.
+We have implemented a [Ghidra frontend](https://github.com/trailofbits/BTIGhidra) for this type inference library.
 Please use that frontend to try out the type inference.